 About Us

 Greenwood Consultancy was established in October 2009 by Kate Greenwood.
 Kate is a Principal Archaeologist and Principal Cultural Heritage Consultant who has been working in the Cultural Heritage Industry with Indigenous people for over twenty years.
 She is passionate, articulate and prides herself on being a person who listens to the needs of the community.
-Kate is professional, approachable, flexible, enthusiastic and a hard worker and has a background in cultural heritage and natural resource management, teaching (at University and TAFE), strategic planning, development assessment, arts and research.
+Kate is professional, approachable, flexible, enthusiastic and a hard worker and has a background in cultural heritage and natural resource management, teaching and training (at Universities, Vocational Education and Training, for Aboriginal Parties and Communities and Queensland TAFE), strategic planning, development assessment, arts and research.
+She has previously worked as the Regional Cultural Heritage Coordinator (Southern Region) at the Cultural Heritage Unit in the Queensland Government Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts, so holds advanced knowledge of Cultural Heritage legislation and policy.
 Kate has built on a foundation of skills developed in the field with Traditional Custodians and has backed up her lived experience and knowledge through attending University and attaining a Bachelor of Arts (major in environment and planning) and Post-Graduate Degrees in Archaeology and Heritage Management.
 Kate is currently undertaking her Doctor of Philosophy at Flinders University.
 In March 2020 she was awarded the title of Adjunct Research Fellow with the School of Social Science at The University of Queensland.

 Kate's academic qualifications are:

-• Doctor of Philosophy- Culturally Modified Trees: an investigation of Indigenous perspectives and archaeological significance with Jagera Daran Aboriginal Cultural Heritage Body research partners (in progress)
+• Doctor of Philosophy- Culturally Modified Trees and Bark and Wooden Items in SEQ: an investigation of Indigenous perspectives and archaeological significance with Jagera Daran Aboriginal Cultural Heritage Body research partners (in progress)

 • Post-graduate Diploma in Archaeology and Heritage Management